djkaty/Il2CppInspector/README.md

 For Visual Studio users, the following files are also generated:

 - `IL2CppDLL.vxcproj` and `Il2CppDLL.sln`:
   - The project and solution files for a DLL injection project.
 The first time you load the solution into Visual Studio, you will be asked to re-target the platform SDK and C++ toolchain.
-Accept the default suggestions.
+Accept the default suggestions. **WARNING: Compilation may fail if you don't do this.**

 #### DLL Injection workflow